Code-Institute-Submissions/rafaljanos-the-monkees/README.md

 #### Acknowledgements

-The hamburger navigation bar was found and customised through [MDB](https://mdbootstrap.com/docs/jquery/navigation/hamburger-menu/) website.
+The hamburger navigation bar was found and customized through [MDB](https://mdbootstrap.com/docs/jquery/navigation/hamburger-menu/) website.

 #### This is for educational use.